jakem324/go-flight-booking-engine/readme.md

 ### Object types

 **Entities** represent the real-world objects applicable to the domain being implemented -- bookings and flights in this case.
-They implement the logic corresponding every action which can be taken for or by the given object within the business context.
+They implement the logic corresponding to every action which can be taken for or by the given object within the business context.

 **Commands** and **queries** represent the user access model.
 Commands define the actions that may be taken for or on behalf of any user (often involving one or more entities), and queries define the data that may be retrieved for said users.